T of C

 13. Traditional operas on the Hujia story

-Traditional Chinese concern this story (see LXS) include Wenji Goes to the Desert (文姬入塞 Wenji Ru Sai) and Wenji Returns to Han (文姬歸漢 Wenji Gui Han).
+Traditional Chinese operas that concern this story (see LXS) include Wenji Goes to the Desert (文姬入塞 Wenji Ru Sai) and Wenji Returns to Han (文姬歸漢 Wenji Gui Han).
 A modern opera by Bun-Ching Lam (Wenji: Eighteen Songs of a Nomad Flute, 2002) is mentioned elsewhere.

 (Return)

-14. Transcription of Hujia Shibapai by 王迪 Wang Di
+15. Transcription of Hujia Shibapai by 王迪 Wang Di

-In these transcriptions Wang Di has consistently changed non-pentatonic notes to make the music pentatonic.
+In all these transcriptions Wang Di has consistently changed non-pentatonic notes to make the music pentatonic.
 According to my study, most of these non-pentatonic notes are mi flats and do sharps.
 These occur with such consistency that they must have been intentional (see further comments, for example, under Shang mode and Wuyi mode).

 The 1982 publication also has Wang Di's transcription of Sections 9 and 10 of the musically unrelated 1722 Hujia Shibapai; that 1722 volume appends Cai Wenji's lyrics after the tablature, so Wang had to pair them to the music according to her own method.